humblehumans/grunt-underscore/README.md

-# grunt+underscore
+# grunt-underscore

-[Grunt](http://gruntjs.com/) javascript task automation configured for [Wordpress](https://wordpress.org/) using the [Automattic](https://github.com/automattic/) starter theme [Underscore](http://underscores.me/).
+[Grunt](http://gruntjs.com/) javascript task runner configured for [Wordpress](https://wordpress.org/) using the [Automattic](https://github.com/automattic/) starter theme, [Underscore](http://underscores.me/).
 Clone this repo into your theme folder and build locally.
 Theme will compile as 'humble-humans'.

 ```
 $ npm install